 An engineer is a problem solver who uses maths and science to build things, maintain things and turn things into reality.
 Engineering can be an excellent career choice for someone that has the aptitude, a keen interest and a logical approach to problem solving.
 It will enable you to create, test and design things that solve the world's problems and it will offer endless growth opportunities.
+"I thoroughly enjoy my role working at the MRC in the estates team where the diversity of the work and the systems we maintain have enabled me to develop a broad understanding of Engineering theory whilst feeling like I am making a difference to the operation of the highly complex life science research unit."
+Hareet - Building Maintenance Engineer - Level 3 Apprenticeship

-"My roles involved me fixing helicopters.
+"My role involved me fixing helicopters.
 They are really interesting machines and I am constantly learning new ways of solving problems and I meet very knowledgeable and interesting people.
 My ambition is to be an air crash investigator and so my apprenticeship is an excellent way to help me work towards that."
-Alice - Mechanical Engineer - Level 3 Apprenticeship
+Alice - Mechanical Engineer - Level 3 Apprenticeship WHAT IS AN APPRENTICESHIP?